astrotim/jest/docs/SnapshotTesting.md

 ```

 Go ahead and accept the changes by running the above command.
 You may also use the equivalent single-character `-u` flag to re-generate snapshots if you prefer.
 This will re-generate snapshot artifacts for all failing snapshot tests.
 If we had any additional failing snapshot tests due to an unintentional bug, we would need to fix the bug before re-generating snapshots to avoid recording snapshots of the buggy behavior.

+> Note: the above command will only if Jest is installed globally.
+Use `node_modules/.bin/jest --updateSnapshot` in your your npm scripts, or `npm test -- -u` if you are running your tests with `npm test`.

 If you'd like to limit which snapshot test cases get re-generated, you can pass an additional `--testNamePattern` flag to re-record snapshots only for those tests that match the pattern.